cropgeeks/hpc-help/faq.rst

 Is training available to help me with Linux or using the cluster?
 -----------------------------------------------------------------

-This is something we're actively investigating.
+We do have some limited training materials from past workshops that can be made available on demand.
+Please :doc:`contact-us` for more details.

-In the meantime, there are some basic guides covering :doc:`linux-basics` and :doc:`tips`, as well as more in-depth information for getting the most out of cluster computing in the various topics listed under **High Performance Computing**.
+There are also some basic guides covering :doc:`linux-basics` and :doc:`tips`, as well as more in-depth information for getting the most out of cluster computing in the various topics listed under **High Performance Computing**.

-It's also worth joining our Slack workspace (https://cropdiversity-hpc.slack.com) where there are plenty of expects on hand to help answer your questions.
+Additionally, it's worth joining our Slack workspace (https://cropdiversity-hpc.slack.com) where there are plenty of expects on hand to help answer your questions.

 Why does the login message show remaining space as a range?
 -----------------------------------------------------------